Looking to start an online proofreading job? Well, you’re exactly where you need to be.

 Online proofreading jobs from Babbletype are only available for Native English speakers based on countries like the United States, Canada, the United Kingdom, Ireland, Australia and New Zealand.

-Jobs are assigned to you directly via e-mail.
+Jobs are assigned to you directly via e-mail, contact email@example.com to apply.
 Payments are made monthly via PayPal.

 Proofreaders and editors are available 24/7, which means work is available for freelancers on demand.

 Bookmark their careers page and check back often.

 It’s a team effort for Scribe Writing authors, proofreaders and editors, so if you’re accepted to join the team, you will be in constant contact with authors throughout the editing process.